mechmotum/mechmotum.github.io/content/pages/guide.rst

   https://www.tudelft.nl/en/student/faculties/3me-student-portal/education/related/student-forms/internship-forms
 - Fill out the MSc internship initiation form with your project description and other relevant information.
 Develop this project idea with your internship company/org contacts.
 If you think this aligns with Jason's research interests or the internship came through the bike lab you can send the form to Jason and ask him to be your TUD advisor.
 If he agrees, then you can obtain his signature on the form and forward it to your respective MSc coordinator.
-- Make all of your internship arrangements yourself with the company (travel, stipend, housing, IP, NDA, etc.)
+- Make all of your internship arrangements yourself with the company (travel, stipend, housing, IP, NDA, etc.).
+Reach out to your TUD supervisor if you need help in any of these aspects.
 - To receive academic credit for your internship at the end you need to write a report and have it assessed by your TUD internship supervisor.
 The short report should contain aspects aligned with those described in this rubric: